jeppes/Switcher/README.md

 }
 ```

-Unfortunately, SwiftUI doesn't compile this unless we wrap all of these views in `AnyView`s.

-With `Switcher`, expressing this is a breeze:
+Unfortunately, SwiftUI doesn't compile this unless we wrap all of these views in `AnyView`s (which has it's own set of problems.
+With `Switcher`, expressing this is a breeze, and it works entirely without `AnyView`:

 ```swift
 struct MyView: View {
     let state: ViewState